Skip to content

 She impressed the judges with her passion and commitment to an industry she hadn’t originally planned to join.
 Meg has gone on to excel in her chosen apprenticeship and become an advocate for women and people with disabilities in engineering.

-The Graduate of the Year 2023 winner is:
+Graduate of the Year Award

-Maddie Eaves, Civil Engineer, Jubb Consulting
+Maddie Eaves, civil engineer, Jubb Consulting

 The judges were impressed by Maddie's career achievements, her leadership potential and desire to give back to society.